pantheon-systems/documentation/source/content/guides/drupal-commandline.md

 ## Install Drupal Modules

-We are going to download and enable modules from the `devel` package.
+This section provides steps on how to download and enable modules from the `devel` package.
 These modules are helpful while a site is under construction.
 You can read more about [this package of modules on drupal.org](https://www.drupal.org/project/devel).

-You may want to remove these modules after you launch your site, or use more advanced configuration management techniques to keep the module on in the Dev environment and off in Test and Live.
+You may want to remove these modules after you launch your site, or use more advanced configuration management techniques to keep the module running in the Dev environment and off in Test and Live environments.
 For this exercise on a Sandbox site, you can have the modules installed in all three environments.

 <Alert title="Note" type="info">

-You may have heard that some Drupal developers are [using Composer](/composer) to manage all modules.
-You can even use our [Terminus Composer plugin](https://github.com/pantheon-systems/terminus-composer-plugin) to run Composer commands on your Dev environment.
-However, for this guide we will stick to simply downloading modules with Drush.
+Some Drupal developers use [Composer](/composer) to manage all modules.
+You can also use our [Terminus Composer plugin](https://github.com/pantheon-systems/terminus-composer-plugin) to run Composer commands on your Dev environment.
+However, this guide only provides steps for downloading modules with Drush.

 </Alert>